carlosAcun/Gorlin/README.md

-# Odontogenic Pathology Classification from Microscopic Images
+# Pathology Classification from Microscopic Images

 This repository presents a complete computational pipeline for the preprocessing, outlier removal, and deep learning–based classification of microscopic images corresponding to odontogenic pathologies.